Women’s Health Nurse Practitioner (WHNP)

 WHNP Program Faculty

 Vanderbilt School of Nursing faculty in the WHNP program are active in practice and active on the state and national level in women’s health specialty organizations.
-They are well published and nationally known, yet they remain involved in the local community and committed to building strong relationships
+They are well published and nationally known, yet they remain involved in the local community and committed to building strong relationships with our students:

-Ginny Moore, MSN, WHNP-BC
+Ginny Moore, DNP, WHNP-BC

 Vanderbilt School of Nursing also offers a dual-focus Women’s Health Nurse Practitioner/Adult Gerontology Primary Care Nurse Practitioner program that expands the Scope of Practice for Women’s Health Nurse Practitioners.
 WHNPs who also want to meet the primary health care needs of all adults across the lifespan often choose this dual certification.